-The Professional Learning Department will launch a series of online learning courses in early 2017.
+The Professional Learning Department will launch a series of online learning courses.
 These multimedia courses are designed for professionals working with individuals who are deaf-blind.

-Touch Signals: Using Touch to Convey Visual and Environmental Information to People who are Deaf-Blind
+Haptics: Using Touch Signals to Convey Visual and Environmental Information to People who are Deaf-Blind

 This online course provides an introductory level of training in touch signals focusing on the fundamentals of touch signals including definitions, history, practical implementation and specific signal formation and use.
 Touch signals is a method of providing visual and environmental information to an individual who is deaf-blind discreetly and in real time.
 This information allows a person who is deaf-blind to make informed choices and decisions based on a more complete picture of their situation.
 This comprehensive online video training series provides an introduction and overview of the various systems of touch signals being used around the world.
 Haptic Communication is addressed in depth.
 This course follows the format of our recently published Haptic Communication, the American Edition of the Original Title Haptisk Kommunikasjon.
 The signals found in the book are available in short videos demonstrating the functional use of touch signals in various situations.
 In addition, there are videos with personal presentations by individuals who are deaf-blind showing various perspectives and how touch signals benefit them in everyday life.